It seems hard to believe that the fall holidays are already here. Seems like yesterday we were talking about these days as if they were far away.

 Naturally, I love the leaf garland as well and how the bottom of the candles have the leaf set around them.
 The Frugal Homemaker did a great job on her decor.
 Well done.

 15. That One Thing

-I think this sign would be perfect in the room that you are serving your Thanksgiving dinner in!
+I think this sign would be perfect in the room that you serve your Thanksgiving dinner.
 Do you have your fat pants ready yet?

 16. Painted Burlap Silverware Holders